 • Temporary DNS: If you don’t have a domain, you can use a free temporary DNS service that provides you with a subdomain to point to your ELB.
 This is not recommended for production but can work for a demo or testing purposes.

-• Hosts File: For local testing, you can edit your local hosts file to point a domain (which you make up) to the ELB’s IP address.
+file to point a domain (which you make up) to the ELB’s IP address.
 This change only affects your local machine and is not a scalable solution.

 If you are this far in the process of testing out the load balancing and you are at the final steps of setting up Ingress, it might be worth investing in a cheap domain to continue exposing the Frontend.